pwittrock/kubebuilder-workshop/README.md

 - Try deleting the statefulset - what happens when you look for it?
 - Try deleting the service - what happens when you look for it?
 - Try adding fields to control new things such as the Port
+- Try adding a *Spec*, what useful things can you put in there?

 ## Bonus Objectives